opensquiggly/spinach/README.md

 their file format in very much detail - their design document describes it in broad brush strokes, but the details are sketchy.

-What we needed was a way to do the same thing in C#, except we thought it would be nice if in the process we abstracted out the reusable, general purpose data structures that we needed into a separate library.
-Doing so would make the Spinach and Popeye code much cleaner and easier to improve it over time.
-Thus, Eugene was born.
+What we needed was a way to do the same thing in C#, and it the process we thought it would be nice if we abstracted away the reusable components into libraries that can be embedded into projects using Nuget.
+Thus Eugene and Spianch were born.

 # More About How Zoekt Works
 Zoekt looks for literals using trigrams.
 Trigrams are sequences of three letters.